 Triads are often overlooked by beginning improvisers but they're still very important.
 Every good jazz solo contains triads to a certain extent.
-Listen to bebop recording and you'll hear plenty of "disguised" triads (check out Charlie Parker heads like "Anthropology" and "Ornithology"!)
+Listen to bebop recordings and you'll hear plenty of "disguised" triads (check out Charlie Parker heads like "Anthropology" and "Ornithology!")

 And, of course, triads are to be applied in the 7 positions of major and melodic minor.
 By doing so, you will really start to "feel" the positions and the sounds that can be made with them...

 ...make sure you keep the right fingerings for each position!

 Don't forget that other "patterns" are possible with triads.
 They're shown above as 1-3-5 in eighth notes... but this could (and should) be practiced in all kinds of ways such as:

 - backwards (5-3-1)

 - with different rhythms (use quarter-notes, triplets, etc.)

 - skipping and coming back (3-1-5)